jfilter/text-classification-keras/README.md

 #### Spacy

-You may use Spacy for the tokenization.
+You may use [spaCy](https://spacy.io/) for the tokenization.
 See instructions on how to [download model](https://spacy.io/docs/usage/models#download) for your target language.
+E.g. for English:

 ```bash
 python -m spacy download en